minerbadd/MUSE/data/muse/docs/lib/places.md

 --:+ moves: **Move turtles to named places or along named trails.**
 --:+ steps: **Iterator to move block by block to named places or along named trails.**

---:# **Type definitions that will be serialized for network tansport and disk storage**
+--:# **Type definitions that will be serialized for network transport and disk storage**

 --:> place: _A point, trail, or range_ -> `[name: ":", label: ":", :situations:, :features:]`